shoemarw/MLforVP/README.md

 To use our ML models launch the notebooks in Jupyter Notebook.
 Make sure the relevent datasets are in the same directory as the notebooks and the py files.

-To generate more datasets us the cpp files on the unzipped trace files from the CVP website.
+To generate more datasets use the cpp files on the unzipped trace files from the CVP website.